Craighouse

 Craighouse (Taigh na Creige) is the main settlement and capital of the Scottish Inner Hebridean island of Jura, in Argyll and Bute.
 In 1971 it had a population of 113.
-The village is situated on the sheltered east coast of the island at the southern end of Small Isles Bay.
+The village is situated on the sheltered east coast of the island at the southern end of Small Isles Bay, on the Sound of Jura.

 Since 2007, a passenger-only ferry service between Craighouse and Tayvallich on the Scottish mainland has operated during the summer months.
 This service was resurrected by the community after several decades without a direct mainland ferry.